Here’s why you haven’t met the One.

 There are more than 41 million single men just in the U.S. right now and different ones are coming on the market all the time.
 And every year, there are new online dating sites that bring in whole new crops to choose from.
-There odds of meeting a keeper are in your favor.
-And yet…
+The odds of meeting a keeper are in your favor.
+You’re a smart successful woman.
+And yet you haven’t met the one.

 Why?
 It’s not because you aren’t a size 2.
 Or because you have a quirky laugh.
 Or because you might intimidate guys.
-Or because the universe is punishing you.
+Maybe, you think the universe is punishing you.

 Here’s why you haven’t met the One.
-I’ve worked with thousands of women just like you.
+My team of coaches and I have worked with thousands of smart, successful women just like you.
 Many of them were beyond disappointed with dating, struggling with heartbreak, and had given up hope that they’d ever find the right partner.

 But, guess what?
 With a few simple steps, they went on to meet amazing guys!
 You can too and often it just takes a few tweaks in how you experience yourself, dating and the world.